 For instance, if you go from sleeping 8 hours to 6 for a period of time, you might feel significantly more tired on the first day than on the 10th.
 This is because, by the 10th day, your body is already accustomed to getting only 6 hours of sleep.

-So, even if you wake up feeling well-rested after getting 6 hours of sleep, it’s likely that you don’t realize the negative effects of sleeping that little because you’re used to it.
+So, even if you wake up feeling like you get enough sleep with just 6 hours of sleep, it’s likely that you don’t realize the negative effects of sleeping that little because you’re used to it.
 Moving through all the stages of sleep and getting quality sleep is incredibly important to your well-being.

-It may be hard to perceive insufficient sleep as dangerous, but there’s a reason why deliberate sleep deprivation was used as a means of torture for centuries.
+It may be hard to perceive poor sleep as dangerous, but there’s a reason why deliberate sleep deprivation was used as a means of torture for centuries.

-Lack of sleep is known to have a profoundly negative long-term impact on your mental and physical health.
+Lack of sleep is known to have a profoundly negative long-term impact on your physical and mental health.
 An insufficient night’s sleep might not seem damaging in the long run, but when you’re used to getting less than 6 hours of sleep, the consequences of cumulative sleep deprivation may sneak up on you.

 Here’s an in-depth look at some of the adverse effects of getting less than the recommended amount of sleep.

 Sleeping for 8 hours is easier said than done, especially if you’re used to only 6 hours of sleep, or staying up till the middle of the night.
 But getting into the habit of sleeping longer can help you function at an optimal level.
-Here are some tips to help you lock in more sleep every night without needing to rely on sleep medicine.
+Here are some tips for building a bedtime routine that will help you sleep every night without needing to rely on sleep medicine.